***Updated May 1, 2021

 Should you get tested for MTHFR?

 As of 2016, American College of Obstetricians and Gynecologists (ACOG) and the National Society of Genetic Counselors do not recommend getting tested.
 They state the meta-analysis, when scientists compare multiple studies on a topic, do not support the mutation leading to birth defects because it is not just the MTHFR mutation that may lead to inadequate levels of folate.
 They also state that the treatment is the same whether or not there is a mutation: folic acid supplementation.
 Obviously, Dr. Lynch disagrees, and with many insurance companies now covering the cost of the test, I am curious to see if their advice will change in the future.
 I personally believe it’s better to be armed with knowledge than to shy away from it.
-I found out that I have the mutation, am grateful my daughters are healthy, and would now take supplements that are methylated.

 What to-do if you have the mutation?